Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Abstract

 \section{Abstract}

 Quantum Approximate Optimization Algorithm (QAOA) is a promising framework for solving combinatorial optimization problems on near-term quantum devices.
-One such problem is the Minimum Dominating Set (MDS), which is NP-hard in graph theory.
-Existing QAOA studies for the MDS problem typically require a large number of auxiliary qubits, which increases hardware demands and hinders scalability on Noisy Intermediate-Scale Quantum (NISQ) devices.
-In this paper, we propose an auxiliary-qubit-free QAOA for the MDS problem.
-Unlike previous studies that introduce auxiliary variables to convert inequality constraints into equalities, our algorithm utilizes Boolean algebra to perform this transformation, eliminating the need for auxiliary qubits.
-Numerical experiments demonstrate that our algorithm achieves comparable performance to the existing best QAOA for this problem while using fewer qubits.
-Additionally, an ablation study based on multi-angle QAOA reveals that the solution quality of the algorithm can be further improved by replacing shared circuit parameters with independent ones.
+One such problem is the Minimum Dominating Set (MDS), which is known to be NP-hard.
+Existing QAOA algorithms for this problem typically require numerous auxiliary qubits, which increases circuit overhead and hardware requirements.
+In this paper, we propose an auxiliary-qubit-free QAOA algorithm based on Hamiltonian evolution (AQFH-QAOA) for the MDS problem.
+Unlike previous studies that require numerous auxiliary qubits, our algorithm eliminates the need for auxiliary qubits, thus significantly reducing circuit overhead.
+In addition, we present an auxiliary-qubit-free optimized implementation of the previously proposed Guerrero's QAOA algorithm (AQFG-QAOA) by utilizing gate decomposition techniques.
+Through a detailed analysis of gate complexity, we evaluate the applicability of these two algorithms.
+Numerical experiments demonstrate that our proposed algorithm achieves competitive solution quality compared to existing QAOA algorithms, making it a promising candidate for implementation on near-term quantum devices.